 Project U.S.: Working and Learning with Immigrant Farmworkers

-Project U.S. is a brand new, week-long domestic immersion program offering Loyola participants the opportunity to live with and work alongside immigrant farmworkers and day laborers in Apopka, Florida.
+Project U.S. is a new, week-long domestic immersion program offering Loyola participants the opportunity to live with and work alongside immigrant farmworkers and day laborers in Apopka, Florida.

-Our host partner will be the HOPE CommUnity Center, a service learning community dedicated to empowerment of Central Florida’s immigrant and working poor communities through education, advocacy and spiritual growth.
+Our host partner is the HOPE CommUnity Center, a service learning community dedicated to empowerment of Central Florida’s immigrant and working poor communities through education, advocacy and spiritual growth.
 Founded 40 years ago by four Notre Dame de Namur Catholic sisters, Hope CommUnity Center seeks to strengthen individuals and families by providing educational classes and tutoring, social services and support groups, community organizing and advocacy training.